K0usHiK22/Build-it-Real-Estate-Website/Documentation (1).md

 ## Deployment

 - The project is deployed on Netlify with GitHub continuous deployment enabled.
 - Pushing updates to GitHub automatically triggers a new build and deploy.

-## Future Improvements

-- Complete AI chatbot integration and improve interaction
-- Add form submission handling with backend API
-- Enhance accessibility compliance
-- Add unit and integration tests for components

-## Known Issues

-- AI Chatbot is not fully functional yet
-- Minor layout tweaks needed on some screen sizes